 Automation in any scenario provides a means for completing repetitive, tedious tasks with less human labor.
 If you need to put 1,000 pairs of the same shoes into boxes, doing it by hand will get old quickly.
 Leveraging automation technology to complete the task saves humans from hours of boring work while freeing them up to dedicate their time to more complex tasks.
 Any task that requires repetitive work can benefit from automation.

 That said, modern technology, like drones and machine learning, paves the way for warehouse automation solutions to complete multiple tasks and perform more complex, non-repetitive work.
 A few decades ago, automation meant a conveyor belt or a machine in a fixed location doing the same thing over and over.
 Solution designs required engineers to anticipate their highest-volume needs in their implementation, rendering much of the automation efforts too expensive if actual volume failed to meet their expectations.
 Modern warehouse automation solutions, on the other hand, often employ robots and cranes that can perform a wide range of both simple and complex tasks and can be deployed relative to the needs of the operation.
 Some automation solutions like collaborative mobile robots leverage AI and machine learning to optimize tasks in real-time based on warehouse conditions and work priorities.

 Benefits of warehouse automation

-The benefits of warehouse automation are multifold.
+The benefits of a comprehensive automated warehouse system is multifold.
 Modern warehouse automation technologies are more flexible and scalable compared to older automation solutions like conveyors, which are bulky and fixed in place.
 Warehouse operators can rent additional robots to accommodate increased demand during peak season, returning them when demand returns to normal.
 Collaborative mobile robots also don’t require infrastructure changes, unlike conveyor systems, so they’re easier to implement.
 Other benefits of warehouse automation include: